Treatment of South Asian labourers in the Gulf Cooperation Council region: Visa issues

-On November 18 in 2020, the UAE banned visas for Pakistani nationals.
+On November 18, 2020, the UAE banned visas for Pakistani nationals.

 In 2012, the UAE stopped issuing visas for Bangladeshi nationals citing fake documents.

 In April 2014, Kuwait renewed its visa ban on all Pakistanis.

 In most instances passports of South Asian labourers are confiscated by their employers or sponsors.

 Harassment

 Pakistanis travelling in the Middle East have faced harassment from Qatari passengers on the aeroplane.
-In July 2016 Pakistani traveller Kehkashan Khalid's husband was assaulted on an aeroplane by Qataris for just reclining his seat so that the baby could sleep.
+In July 2016 Pakistani traveller Kehkashan Khalid's husband was assaulted on an aeroplane by Qataris for reclining his seat so that his baby could sleep.

 Employers have told female South Asians that they have bought them and so they can do whatever they would like to them.

 A 31 year old Pakistani lady was commanded by her employer to make him breakfast on the weekends and when she said she didn't want to he threatened to fire her and deport her back to Pakistan, her salary was cut when she refused and her boss even called her family in Pakistan to report her to them.
 Another colleague kept on calling her in the middle of the night when she didn't accept his proposal.